-The Port operates an airport and the Big Pasco Industrial Center which are primarily financed by user charges.
-The property tax levy and interest on investments support both enterprise segments.
+The Port operates an airport and industrial centers which are primarily financed by user charges.
+The property tax levy and interest on investments support the industrial centers.
 Operating revenues as presented include receipts derived from or for the operation of the port including, but not limited to Airport User Charges (Landing fees and Parking Lot fees), Airport and Industrial Park Building and Land Rental fees, Marine Terminal User fees (Wharfage and Dockage, and Container Service Fees), Facilities rental fees and Operating Grants or assistance from other governmental entities.
 Operating expenses are those expenses resulting from the ongoing operations of the Port of Pasco including, but not limited to utilities, repair, maintenance, insurance and other costs of doing business.
 General and Administrative expenses and Depreciation are included in operating net income but are listed separately.
 Non-operating revenue and expenses include taxes from operations, interest income and expense, miscellaneous sales, Grants or assistance from other governmental entities for capital expenditures and nonrecurring items such as Sale of property.
-The key financial data for the year ended December 31, 2016 and 2015, for these facilities are as follows:
+The key financial data for the year ended December 31, 2017, for these facilities are as follows: